-The City of New York, through NYC DOT, undertook an important effort to survey pedestrian ramps located throughout the city at corners, mid-block crossings and medians.
+The City of New York, through NYC DOT, undertook an important effort to collect data on pedestrian ramps located throughout the city at corners, mid-block crossings and medians.

-This survey utilized mobile technology to capture high definition, street level imagery and ground-based LiDAR data.
+This collection utilized mobile technology to capture high definition, street level imagery and ground-based LiDAR data.
 The data was analyzed through an automated process to extract the measurements of each ramp.
-The initial survey locations are available as a map on the Pedestrian Ramp Program Website.
-As of October 31, 2019, there are a total of 217,679 ramps surveyed across all five boroughs.
-For an accessible version of the map visit the Find Surveyed Ramps by Street Intersection section.
+The locations and assessment results are available on the Pedestrian Ramp Program Website.
+There are a total of 217,678 ramps in the five boroughs.1 A map of program progress is also available in the Program Progress section of the website.

-The data obtained from the survey (supplemented by a thorough evaluation) will be used to identify the areas of greater need in each borough, to enhance NYC DOT's current pedestrian ramp maintenance program, and continue to provide safe and accessible corners compliant with ADA accessibility requirements.
+An evaluation of the data obtained from the survey will be used to identify the areas of greater need in each borough, to enhance NYC DOT's current pedestrian ramp maintenance program, and continue to provide safe and accessible corners compliant with ADA accessibility requirements.

-1The information shows locations with existing, surveyed pedestrian ramps.
+The information shows locations with existing, surveyed pedestrian ramps.
 If a dot is not shown, the location was not surveyed or has no pedestrian ramps.
-The full compliance assessment is underway.
 DOT's continued quality assurance work on the survey data may change the number of ramps published to date.